ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 ---

 <info-box warning>
-    This tutorial describes how to implement Placeholder feature (also referred to as Merge Fields or Merge Tags).
+	This tutorial describes how to implement the placeholder feature (also referred to as merge fields or merge tags).

 	**Please be advised that we are currently working on the official implementation of this feature!**

 	The official feature will be much more robust than the solution presented here, and will offer many configuration options.
-If you plan to implement custom Placeholder feature based on this tutorial, we strongly advise to wait for the official solution.
+If you plan to implement a custom placeholder feature based on this tutorial, we strongly advise waiting for the official solution.

-    If you have any questions regarding the timeline or expected functionallity of the upcoming official Merge Fields feature, feel free to [contact us](https://ckeditor.com/contact/).
+	If you have any questions regarding the timeline or expected functionallity of the upcoming official merge fields feature, feel free to [contact us](https://ckeditor.com/contact/).
 </info-box>

 # Implementing an inline widget